Getting started with your first design

 Tip: if you want to learn more about any learning method simply click the 'New window' button and it'll open it in the Learning Methods Explorer (in a new tab).

 Tip: The type is your choice from a selection that helps to filter all the possible active learning options available to you.
-There are six standard types and three alternatives - all based on established learning science and common methods.
-They all help you make design decisions - choosing an option will filter the Learning methods and feeds the data-driven insights, to give you design tips and recommendations.
-It's optional, but a powerful tool for learning design (see Research for more).
+There are six standard types and some alternatives - all based on established learning science and common methods.
+They can help you make design decisions - choosing an option will filter the Learning methods and feeds the data-driven insights, to give you design tips and recommendations.
+It's optional, but a powerful tool for learning design (see our Research page for more information).

 Duration is your choice.
 It will help you map the overall experience against the time required for learners - so when you select an option consider how long you expect learners to engage with this activity.
 Duration will also likely include how long it'll take an educator to set up or support a task, as well as the duration of any media or interactions you're planning to use.
 It's OK to guess and it can be revised at any stage.